 Livestock grazing is the most effective, efficient way to manage California's grasslands on a landscape scale, particularly when the land is being managed with conservation objectives in mind (Huntsinger et al. 2007).
-It is proving both a useful buffer against development (and, therefore, against loss or fragmentation of habitat) and a practical way to enhance native biodiversity (Bartolome et al. 2014).
-Grazing controls the mass, height, and cover of non-native herbaceous vegetation, which is essential for the maintenance of habitat for many of California's native plants and animals, including many that are listed as threatened and endangered.
-In addition, grazing can reduce the encroachment of shrubs into grassland, which when present increase fire and fuel loads (Russell and McBride 2003) and diminish open grassland habitat (Ford and Hayes 2007).
+Livestock grazing is proving both a useful buffer against development (and, therefore, against loss or fragmentation of habitat) and a practical way to enhance native biodiversity (Bartolome et al. 2014).
+Grassland management, and specifically efforts to control the mass, height, and cover of nonnative herbaceous vegetation, is essential for the maintenance of habitat for many of California's native plants and animals, including many that are listed as threatened and endangered.
+In addition, grassland management that incorporates livestock grazing can reduce the encroachment of shrubs and trees, the accompanying increases in wildfire fuel (Russell and McBride 2003), and the loss of open grassland habitat (Ford and Hayes 2007).